-Need is determined using data from the Financial Aid PROFILE, processed by College Scholarship Service, and from the FAFSA, processed by the Department of Education.
+Institutional need is determined using data from the College Scholarship Services (CSS) Profile application, processed by CSS, and federal need is based on the results from the FAFSA, processed by the Department of Education.

-Federal Need Analysis Methodology is mandated by law and assumes that education is a high family priority.
+Federal need analysis methodology is mandated by law and assumes that education is a high family priority.
 The results of the analysis often expect a substantial financial commitment from family resources.
 This standardized federal need analysis allows offsets against income for federal and state taxes.
 It also assumes that a certain level of income is required to adequately maintain the family.
 Any income above that level is considered available for discretionary spending for goods or services the family chooses to purchase, including education.